 This page aims to help you complete an electronic Charge dealing form.
 This form is used to record an encumbrance over land for the purpose of securing the payment of an annuity, rent-charge or sum of money other than a debt, pursuant to section 56(2) Real Property Act 1900.

-A Charge dealing form can also be expressed to include an easement or profit à prendre (see section 56(5) Real Property Act 1900).
-If the form is being used to create an easement or profit à prendre then the servient tenement must be stated and the terms must be uploaded as an attachment, currently this must be lodged in paper.
+NOTE: A Charge dealing form can also be expressed to include an easement or profit à prendre (see section 56(4) Real Property Act 1900).
+If the form is being used to create an easement or profit à prendre then the servient tenement must be stated and the terms must be uploaded as an attachment, this must be lodged as a Dealing with Exception.

 Before lodging this document electronically via an Electronic Lodgment Network, a Subscriber must: